Bukunmi-sketch/Php-filter-Sqltable/README.md

  **you might want to delete the second row in the table because it already existed**

- * The sql query does work effectively by deleting the second row in the value
+ * The PHP function does work effectively by deleting the second row in the value

 ## SETUP
 * start your local server
-* if you have XAMPP on your local machine ,you can test it on PHPmyadmin
+* if you have XAMPP on your local machine , test it on PHPmyadmin

 ## Author